Helsinki rocks both Pride and heavy metal fest on same weekend

 Both Pride and Tuska include crowds of partying participants, loud music, dancing, makeup and fancy fashion statements.

-Helsinki has room for everyone to hang out and enjoy their music, even with the weather teetering between warm and cool this year.
-In the evening after the Pride Parade was over, you could see some rainbow gear mixed in with the black T-shirts at Tuska.
+Helsinki has room for everyone to hang out and enjoy their music.
+On Saturday evening after the Pride Parade is over, you can see some rainbow gear mixed in with the black T-shirts at Tuska.

-And we aren’t making this next part up: As a bank of clouds lurked offshore behind the Tuska venue, with dark, misty edges that threatened rain, a lone cyclist crested a nearby hill, looked back, and saw a rainbow descending from those clouds.
+And we aren’t making this next part up: One recent year, as a bank of clouds lurked offshore behind the Tuska venue, with dark, misty edges that threatened rain, a lone cyclist crested a nearby hill, looked back, and saw a rainbow descending from those clouds.

-The crowd at Tuska was up for German band Kreator.
+The crowd at Tuska is up for German band Kreator.
 Photo: Jesse Kämäräinen/Tuska

 Rainbow flags fly over Railway Square.
 Photo: Peter Marten

-Cuisine options at Tuska Open Air Metal Festival included healthy s**t.
+Cuisine options at Tuska Open Air Metal Festival include healthy s**t.
 Photo: Peter Marten

-“Go vegan or die trying” was another Tuska food stand.
+“Go vegan or die trying” is another Tuska food stand.
 Don’t do anything halfway, the message seems to be.
 Photo: Peter Marten

-Finnish band Mokoma pleased the fans at Tuska.
+Finnish band Mokoma pleases the fans at Tuska.
 Photo: Jesse Kämäräinen/Tuska

-A rainbow parade made its way down Alexander Street during Helsinki Pride.
+A rainbow parade makes its way down Alexander Street during Helsinki Pride.
 Photo: Peter Marten

 There was a cloud, but the parade remained in the sun.
 Photo: Peter Marten

-Santa Claus (sort of) was handing out gingerbread at the Pride Parade.
+Santa Claus (sort of) is handing out gingerbread at the Pride Parade.
 Photo: Peter Marten

 The Tuska crowd keeps on smiling.
 Photo: Jesse Kämäräinen/Tuska